 Score 4 3 2 1 Citations I referred explicitly in the paper or presentation to four or more credible sources that provide relevant information.
 I referred explicitly in the paper or presentation to three credible sources that provide relevant information.
 I referred explicitly in the paper or presenta- tion to two credible sources that provide relevant information.
 I referred explicitly in the paper or present- ation to one credible source that provides relevant information.
-Sources My sources are varied (primary and secondary), represent more than one point of view, and provide in-depth and reliable information.
+Sources My sources are varied (primary and secondary) and represent more than one point of view.
 My sources are varied (primary and secondary) and represent more than one point of view.
 My sources are not varied, and they represent one point of view far more than another.
 My sources are not varied, and I rely too much on one source for my evidence.

-No Score (NS) is given if the work is unintelligible, in a language other than English, off topic, off purpose, or copied.
+No Score (NS) is given if the work is unintelligible; in a language other than English; off topic; off purpose; or copied.